 - North Dakota Department of Health & Human Services - Behavioral Health Services - provides statewide information on behavioral health, both mental health and substance abuse.

 - North Dakota Federation of Families for Children's Mental Health - A parent organization focused on the needs of children and youth with emotional, behavioral or mental disorders and their families.

 - North Dakota Behavioral Health Professionals - Child or adolescent therapists in North Dakota

-- Treatment Collaborative for Traumatized Youth - North Dakota clinicians list
+- Treatment Collaborative for Traumatized Youth - North Dakota agencies and clinicians lists

 - Parents Lead - Prevention/Intervention Resources

 - Youth Mental Health - UND Online Course